foxxtrot/MOO-Test/contrib/README.md

 LambdaCore).
 I used $generic_utils as the parent object, but #1 could have been used.

-* Then "@dump" was used to get a pretty dump of the object.
+* Then "@dump" was used to get a pretty dump of the objects.
 The output can be cut/pasted to create the objects.
 Of course you will need to adjust the object numbers for the created objects.

-* Most MOO's help function for verbs will list the strings at the beginning of the verb.
+* Most MOO's have help functions that will list the strings at the beginning of the verb.
 So I have copied the description text from the main README.md file to be in the verbs, so they are self-documented.